exoplatform/exo-documentation/docs/Administration.rst

 ~~~~~~~~~~~~~~~

-Click |image159| on the top navigation bar, then select Community -->
+Click |image159| --> USERS & SPACES --> Manage Users and Groups on the side navigation bar.
-Manage Community from the drop-down menu.

 You will be redirected to the Users tab.
 By default, all active users
 will be shown in this tab.